Junebuggi/SYSC3010_TeamProject/README.md

 6.Navigate to potSensorsManager -> potSensorsManager.ino and open using the Arduino IDE\
 7.On the top left of the Arduino IDE click the forward arrow "Upload"

-How to Plant Nursery Android Application
+How to Set-up the Plant Nursery Android Application
 --------------------------